graphhopper/directions-api/route-optimization.md

 ]
 ```

-If you want balance activities or the number of stops among all employed drivers, you need to specify it as follows:
+If you want to balance activities or the number of stops among all employed drivers, you need to specify it as follows:

 ```json
 "objectives" : [